fulminati/arduino-web-inject/README.md

 const String style = "...";

 void setup() {
 }
 ```

-Use the `// @inject "filename.css"` our tool automatically load and replace the CSS code into the string constant declared below the comment
+When you use the `// @inject "filename.css"` our tool automatically load and replace the CSS code into the string constant declared below the comment

 ### Load JavaScript file into Arduino